AAFES Depot Grünstadt

 AAFES Depot Grünstadt is the German name for the GRDC Gruenstadt Distribution Center of the AAFES.
 In Grünstadt it is simply called the “depot”.
 The "depot" was founded in 1953.
 The bakery located in the depot Grünstadt is providing most of the bakery products for US Service Members and their families in Germany and Europe.
-In the 1970 and 1980 the depot was one of the most important source for work in Grünstadt, but in our days (2007) it has lost most of its economic importance for the regional economy of Grünstadt and its surroundings like the Leiningerland.
+In the 1970 and 1980 the depot was one of the most important source for work in Grünstadt, but by 2007 it has lost most of its economic importance for the regional economy of Grünstadt and its surroundings like the Leiningerland.